kervo/KervinAriasCv/README.md

 ## Work/Skills Timeline

-My class timeline is based on (http://bestjquery.com/tutorial/timeline/demo72/#) I didn't copy the code, I just used to guide my layout design and to challenge myself to get a code by looking at this sample.
+My class timeline is contains a slideshow with a selection of designs.

-I customised the decoration of my list item by using a svg graphic from this source (hhttps://www.flaticon.com/)
+I customised the decoration of my `ul` list items by using a svg graphic from this source (hhttps://www.flaticon.com/)